Your Homebuying Journey

 Keeping your home and managing your finances

-Once you have received your personalized action plan from your homeownership counselor, graduated from the Homebuyer Education course, and received your Certificate of Completion, you will be a "mortgage-ready" borrower.
-Your counselor will then help you:
+Once you've received your personalized action plan from your homeownership counselor, taken the Home Buyer Education course, and received your Certificate of Completion, your counselor will then help you:

 Access the most competitive mortgage quotes from our partner banks